3 min read

 • Software and web application security

-• Social network, cloud computing, and mobile devices
+• Social networks, cloud computing, and mobile devices

 There are many control families listed under this specific revision, including: